 The north-west porch, which is the main entrance to the church, has a fine pair of Tudor external doors.
 Over the inside doors is a board, listing benefactions and charities.
 To the left can be seen the Royal Arms of King George III.

 Close to the doors is the font, which dates from the 15th century.
 Its wooden cover is of the same date and, when required, is raised by a chain and counterweight.
 There are some interesting ledger stones in the floor of the nave and several memorial tablets on the walls which are worth a look.
-The most notable is by the pulpit – to the memory of Thomas Cranmer, son of the Archbishop’s brother Edmund, Archdeacon of Canterbury.
+The most notable is by the pulpit in memory of Thomas Cranmer, son of the Archbishop’s brother Edmund, Archdeacon of Canterbury.

-The rood beam between the nave and chancel is modern and shows the usual Crucifix and supporting figures of Our Lady and St. John.
-Most of the chancel furniture is also modern, but the bench ends are thought to have come from a little church known as St. John the Poor which stood nearby.
+The rood beam between the nave and chancel is modern and shows the usual Crucifix and supporting figures of Our Lady and St John.
+Most of the chancel furniture is also modern but the bench ends are thought to have come from a little church known as St John the Poor which stood nearby.
 The only brass memorial in the church is on the wall behind the choir stall on the north side of the chancel.
 It is dated 1621 and shows the heraldic arms of Edward Nethersole impaling those of his wife, Dorothy Selwin of Friston in Sussex.

 To the south of the chancel is a chapel now dedicated to All Saints.
 It was built in 1512 as the burial chapel of Thomas Attwood and his family, who lived in Stour Street.
 Thomas Attwood was four times Mayor of Canterbury.
-The rare fireplace has an original hearth and fireback although the bob grate was added in the 18th century, when the use of coal instead of wood became customary.
-The window to the left of the fireplace contains a 15th century figure of St. Mildred.
+The rare fireplace has an original hearth and fireback although the bob grate was added in the 18th century when the use of coal instead of wood became customary.
+The window to the left of the fireplace contains a 15th century figure of St Mildred.
 The chapel’s external walls show some fine Tudor chequerboard stonework and the unusual feature of an inset cross on the west wall.

 The parish possesses some fine altar plate, including a chalice of 1622 given by Anthony, husband of Thomasina Honeywood; a silver alms dish given by Sir Francis Head and two flagons dated 1765.
 These are now kept in the Treasury at the Cathedral.
 Also at the Cathedral for safe keeping are the parish registers which began in 1558.
-The marriage of Isaac Walton, author of ‘The Compleat Angler’ was recorded on 17 December 1626.
+The marriage of Isaac Walton, author of ‘The Compleat Angler’, was recorded on 17 December 1626.

 The church is thought to stand on the site of a church built for the local Christian community in Roman times.
 It was rebuilt on its original site, which is just off the main street in Canterbury.
 It was rebuilt by St Augustine and his monks in Anglo-Saxon days.
 Evidence of its early origins can be seen in the tower, which incorporates Roman tiles, and Anglo-Saxon quoins or cornerstones.
-The tower in its present form dates from c.1100 and houses four ancient bells, cast between c.
+The tower in its present form dates from c.1100 and houses four ancient church bells, cast between c.
 1325 and c.
 1599.

 In 1448, King Henry VI established the Mayoralty of Canterbury, from which date all the names of the Mayoralty are recorded.
-The Mayor-making service was held in St Peter's church where, from 1660, the rest for the mayoral mace and sword can be seen.
+The mayor-making service was held in St Peter's church where, from 1660, the rest for the mayoral mace and sword can be seen.
 Many of the City's past mayors are buried inside the church as well as in the churchyard.
 Parish registers begin on 9 September 1590.
 By the middle of the 1600s, the parish of St Peter's was home to many Huguenot and Walloon refugees.
 They had fled their countries to escape religious persecution.
 Inside the church on the north wall is a brass commemorating these settlers, who were buried in the churchyard.

 In 1681, St Peter's was united with the adjoining parish of Holy Cross.
 This connection only ended in 1959.
 Until 1910, there was a close association with St Augustine’s Missionary College and services were undertaken by Warden Maclear, the Fellows and students.
 Unfortunately, in 1926, services were suspended and the church was gradually denuded of most of its furnishings, including the organ.
 In 1953, Sunday services were reintroduced.
 Six years later, with the reorganisation of the parishes and a new Rector, St Peter's was once again restored to its full life.
-In 1974 the parish of St Peter and St Alphege, with St Margaret, and St Mildred with St Mary de Castro was formed.
+In 1974 the parish of St Peter and St Alphege with St Margaret, and St Mildred with St Mary de Castro was formed.
 In 2017, the Benefice of St Dunstan, St Mildred and St Peter was created.